fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 oscar = Cat.new("Oscar")
 oscar.swim
 # NoMethodError (undefined method `swim' for #<Cat:0x00007ff2ec11a3c8 @name="Oscar">)

+[ted, charlie, oscar].each { |object| puts object.name }
+# => My name is Dog!
+# => My name is Turtle!
+# => My name is Cat!
 ```
 *24) What is duck-typing?
 How does it relate to polymorphism and what problem does it solve?*
-Duck typing is a concept that implements polymorphism.
-It is achieved by implementing an instance method of the same name across numerous unrelated classes.
-It is an example of polymorphism since objects instantiated from unrelated classes (i.e. different types) are all able to respond to a commonly named method invocation (though this does not imply that the method will have the exact same functionality across the different classes).
+Duck-typing is a concept that demonstrates polymorphism.
+It can be achieved by implementing an instance method of the same name across numerous unrelated classes - objects instantiated from unrelated classes (i.e. different types) are all able to respond to a single method invocation (though this does not imply that the method will have the exact same functionality across the different classes).

-Duck typing is helpful in that we do not have to write complex, dependency-ridden logic in order to call a commonly named method to different objects.
+Duck typing is helpful in that we do not have to write complex, dependency-ridden logic in order to call a commonly named method on different objects.
 We can simply define the method (and it's associated functionality) within each class, which improves the extensibility of the code.
 Per our example below, we have implemented a `speak` method across all of our unrelated classes.
-Thus, we are able to call the `speak` method across the `cat`, `dog` and `turtle` objects through the `AnimalParty#introductions` instance method, instead of having to write a complex `case` statement in the `AnimalParty` class (which we will need to update every time we want to define a new class with a `speak` instance method).
+Thus, we are able to call the `speak` method across the `cat`, `dog` and `turtle` objects through the `AnimalParty#introductions` instance method (even though these classes are unrelated to each other), instead of having to write a complex `case` statement in the `AnimalParty` class (which we will need to update every time we want to define a new class with a `speak` instance method).
 ```
 class Cat
   def speak